Incorporating PTF Best Practices

 Using page prompting, a single step can navigate directly to the search page and either update or add a key, whichever is needed.

 PTF can be configured to insert page prompt constructs automatically during recording.
-The default behavior is set by the PTF adminstrator on the Define Configuration Options page and can be overriden during recording using the recorder utility tools.
+The default behavior is set by the PTF adminstrator on the Define Configuration Options page and can be overridden during recording using the recorder utility tools.

 See the Page type actions Prompt and PromptOK for more details.